 Activities and lodging in RED are included in prize package.

 All trips include:

-Before each winner leaves for their trip, use $120 in Mountain Khakis Gift Cards to outfit the family.
+Before each winner leaves for their trip, use the four $30 Mountain Khakis Gift Cards to outfit the family.
 (Shop at mountainkhakis.com.)
 Plan your trip using a Yellowstone Journal and Yellowstone Trip Planner.
-On the trip, use the $200 Visa Gift Card for gas and later for your entrance fee to Yellowstone.

 Chicago to Yellowstone Road Trip